-From the start of 2021, freedom of movement has ended and nationals of any European Economic Area (EEA) country or Switzerland arriving in the UK face restrictions on their right to work for the first time in many years.
+Editor's message: Since the start of 2021 and the end of freedom of movement, nationals of any European Economic Area (EEA) country or Switzerland arriving in the UK have faced restrictions on their right to work.

 Essentially, employers have to treat them the same as nationals of countries outside the EEA and ensure that the correct visas and permissions are in place.
 In most cases, employers need to have a sponsor licence to employ any foreign national as a skilled worker.